 How has COVID-19 and lockdown affected your business?

 Massively.
-For almost 18 months our hotels and spas were closed and our Spa to Go consultants couldn’t go into people’s homes.
+For almost 18 months our hotels and spas were closed and our Spa To Go consultants couldn’t go into people’s homes.
 We could have said “game over”.
-Instead, our backs were against the wall and we therefore came up with a game-changer, moving our programme to a digital model.
-This meant that we could teach virtual classes on screen, which also enabled new people seeking a ‘working from home’ opportunity.
+Instead, our backs were against the wall and we came up with a game-changer, moving our programme to a digital model.
+This meant that we could teach virtual classes on screen, which enabled new people seeking a ‘working from home’ opportunity.
 As a result, we literally doubled our number of consultants.
 The trajectory has continued and quite simply transformed our business.
 Now hotels and spas are coming back strong too, so all is well.

 How do you see your business developing over the next year?